 A phase-separated droplet moving up a gradient of a regulator species.

-In this project, we investigate how droplet size can be controlled by active chemical reactions and hydrodynamic effects.
+We investigate how droplet size can be controlled by active chemical reactions and hydrodynamic effects.
 Using numerical simulations of a binary mixture that phase separates and undergoes reactions, we identify three different dynamical regimes: Small droplets are dominated by coalescence due to hydrodynamic advection, then transition to an Ostwald ripening regime dominated by diffusion, and finally exhibit size control by active chemical reactions.

 We can estimate the final droplet size analytically.
-However, our simulations reveal various final sizes indicating that the system is multistable.
+However, our simulations reveal various final sizes indicating that the system is multi-stable.
 These metastable states can be explored by the system if advection and reactions are strong enough.

-Supervised by Kazuhiro Aoki at the NIBB in Okazaki, Japan, we measured the transfer function of the EGFR-Ras-ERK signaling pathway in HeLa cells by way of ERK-KTR, a biosensor visualizing ERK activity by translocation to the nucleus, while activating ERK at different levels of the signaling pathway with optogenetic techniques.
+Supervised by Kazuhiro Aoki at the NIBB in Okazaki, Japan, we measured the transfer function of the EGFR-Ras-ERK signaling pathway in HeLa cells by way of ERK-KTR, a biosensor visualizing ERK activity by translocation to the nucleus, while activating ERK at different levels of the signaling pathway with microfluidic and optogenetic techniques.

 We found oscillating ERK activity as a reaction to single short excitations of the pathway.
 The final goal will be to extract a minimal network model of the pathway by means of data regression.